This formula is inspired by breast milk for baby's development and health, and it earns our baby expert's approval.

 Goat’s milk formula provides an alternative to regular cow's milk formula that doesn't stray too far from its basic composition.
 Although some infants with cow's milk sensitivities may find goat’s milk formulas somewhat easier to digest, it's important to note that babies with milk allergies or intolerances are still likely to have an adverse reaction to goat's milk formulas.

-Still other formulas are available for infants with special nutritional needs, including premature babies, babies with heart disease, and a number of other medical conditions.
+You can find other formulas available for infants with special nutritional needs, including premature babies, babies with heart disease, and a number of other medical conditions.

 These highly specialized formulas are only used in extreme cases and will be prescribed by a doctor if deemed necessary.